Gastar Is Doing All The Right Things To De-Risk

 Potential By Layer

 Gastar's capital structure includes common equity, one issuance of bonds, and two preferred shares for investors to consider.
 The debt is back to par as it should be so there is not much to discuss there.
 The preferred shares are now trading between $18 and $19 per share from their lows well below $5.
-Yes, the big gains have already been made and fortunately I've owned GST-A throughout that time period.
+Yes, the big gains have already been made, and fortunately, I've owned GST-A throughout that time period.

 But the past is irrelevant for us today.
 GST-B, the higher distribution share class, yields 10.75% of par or $2.6875 annually.
 As of today's close that still generates a yield of 14.1%.
+As noted before, distributions are suspended but accruing due to their cumulative nature.
+There is also a penalty in the form of a higher rate paid to investors if the firm does not pay in cash or shares in the next 3-4 months.
 Let's use a market example of where a preferred similar to this could trade.
-Callon Petroluem Company (NYSE:CPE), another great smaller E&P, has rallied very hard off its lows and is one of the best performing stocks I follow.
+Callon Petroleum Company (NYSE:CPE), another great smaller E&P, has rallied very hard off its lows and is one of the best-performing stocks I follow.

 Callon is also one of the few E&Ps with preferred shares.
 They also yield 10% and are similar in rights - e.g. they are cumulative.
-I'd pull up a chart of CPE-A but as usual none of the major providers have data beyond the last five days.
+I'd pull up a chart of CPE-A, but as usual, none of the major providers have data beyond the last five days.
 CPE traded down to half of par in the midst of the oil crisis.
 I should have bought some but was too slow to pull the trigger.

 It now trades at $52.39 despite a par value of only $50.
 Do I think GST-B will trade well above its par value given it also pays 75 more basis points per year?
 No, but it'll get close. $25 is a 32% gain from here.
 That combined with its nearly 15% yield on cost makes it a buy at these levels for those confident in GST's survivability.

 The common equity is trickier but I'm bullish on this as well.
-My portfolio is high enough risk and over allocated to energy as is so it is unlikely I'll buy the common.
+My portfolio is high enough risk and over-allocated to energy as is so it is unlikely I'll buy the common.
 Back when the firm was generating $150 million to $200 million in annual revenue prior to the fall in oil prices, GST traded between $5 and $9 per share.

 GST has the drilling inventory and levels of activity to reach this level again.
 As outlined in the Risks section, however, there is simply too much uncertainty for the stock to trade anywhere near double digits in the next few quarters.
-If oil and gas stay at current levels/increase and once the JV proves itself beneficial, I have little doubt GST will return to $4-5 per share though it may take a couple years.
+If oil and gas stay at current levels/increase and once the JV proves itself beneficial, I have little doubt GST will return to $4-5 per share though it may take a couple of years.

 This is likely my last article of 2016 so Happy New Year!